Care Environment

 Why the care environment matters at the end of life

 End-of-life care requires environments that prioritise comfort, safety, and dignity.
 Thoughtfully designed spaces that provide privacy, natural light, and access to nature can greatly enhance emotional wellbeing for older people and their families.
 For instance, visibility and exposure to natural views have been shown to reduce stress and improve quality of life.
-[1] Additionally, optimal lighting that supports natural circadian rhythms can help reduce sensory confusion and aid orientation, particularly for those with sensory impairments.
+[1] Additionally, optimal lighting designed to improve visibility can help reduce confusion and aid orientation, particularly for those with sensory impairments, including those living with dementia.
 [2] These design features not only promote physical wellbeing but also contribute to emotional comfort.

 A well-designed care environment balances opportunities for social connection with the need for private moments.
 Spaces that accommodate both privacy and engagement foster dignity and emotional security.
-[3] The Aged Care Quality Standards highlight the importance of environments that promote both emotional and physical wellbeing.
-A practical framework for care environments identifies three key elements - proximity, comfort, and engagement—as essential for improving the experiences of individuals, families and carers at the end of life.
+[3] A practical framework for care environments identifies three key elements—proximity, comfort, and engagement—as essential for improving the experiences of individuals, families and carers at the end of life.
 [4]

 What the evidence tells us